MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0029-pagedeletionnotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

 It is not allowed to remove pages which have been published.
 This will break dependent extensions which:
 - are referencing this page from code,
 - are extending the page using a page extension,
 - are customizing the page using page customizations.

-## How to fix this diagnostic?
+## How to fix this diagnostic

 Revert the change by adding the page back and marking it as [Obsolete](../properties/devenv-obsoletestate-property.md).

-## Examples of errors for dependent extensions:
+## Examples of errors for dependent extensions

 The following examples show some of the compilation errors that will be reported on dependent extensions if a page is removed from one version to another.

 Version 1.0 of the extension defines a page named MyPage.
 Version 2.0 does not define this page anymore.

-### Example 1: Extensions referencing this page using a variable.
+### Example 1 - Extensions referencing this page using a variable

 If a dependent extension references this page from code, when compiling against version 2.0, this will lead to a compilation error similar to `Page 'MyPage' is missing (AL0185)`.